TomPoczos/minimum-triangle-path/README.md

-while the code satisfies all requirements, i.e. solves the problem and is capable of processing the provided 2000 lines long file in under a minute on my hardware (as evidenced in unit  testing),
+while the code satisfies all requirements, i.e. solves the problem and is capable of processing the provided 2000 lines long file in under a minute on my hardware (as evidenced in unit testing, including the performance aspect),

 despite my best effort I only managed to get the executable work when a filename is passed to it, i.e.